 I have a cherished black-and-white photo of my Gramp, Victor Adams, before he enlisted in the army.
-It’s a hazy summer day, circa 1936.
-He poses with his brother in front of a simple house.
+It’s a hazy summer day in the 1930s.
+He poses with his brother Ralph in front of a simple house.
 He’s wearing a beautifully outsized zoot suit as they smoke enormous cigarettes.
 They look content and happy.
 I can almost hear jazz on the phonograph as they relax in the sun.

 The picture barely hints at the daily stress he lived under.
 The late 1930s weren’t a great time to be a fisherman raising a young family.
 Yarmouth hadn’t gotten word the Depression was over and, like his working-class friends and neighbours, he always worried about making ends meet.

 When the Second World War started and the Canadian Army called for volunteers, he saw an opportunity to earn a steady pay cheque, a pension, and life insurance.